Malak-Mansour/NLP701_assignment2_subtask1/README.md

 1. Python 3.7+
 2. PyTorch
 3. Hugging Face Transformers library
-4. Datasets for English, Hindi, Bulgarian, Portuguese, and Russian (in the folder called `subtask1_multilingual_dataset`
+4. Datasets for English, Hindi, Bulgarian, Portuguese, and Russian (in the folder `subtask1_multilingual_dataset`)
 5. Access to GPU resources

 ### Installation: